marcopennekamp/lore/spec/03-multi-functions.md

 1. The **antagonist** constructs a *concrete* subtype $s$ of $\mathrm{in}(f)$ which is not in $\mathrm{ards}(\mathrm{in}(f)))$.
 2. The **hero** proves that $s$ is actually a subtype of an $s' \in \mathrm{ards}(\mathrm{in}(f))$.

 The statement is shown when the antagonist has exhausted all of her options.
-The base type from which the antagonist can construct a type shall be $t = \mathrm{in}(f)$, which is necessarily a tuple type.
+The base type from which the antagonist can construct a type shall be $t = \mathrm{in}(f)$, which is necessarily a product type.
 The antagonist can change the type in any way as long as the end product is a strict, concrete subtype of $t$.

 We consider the following **turns:**